 You might not need serums in your daily beauty routine year-round.
 Every skin is different.
 Listen to what your skin tells you.

 3. What is your skin going through right now?

 “Stress causes a chemical response in your body that makes skin more sensitive and reactive. … This is because stress causes your body to make hormones like cortisol, which tells glands in your skin to make more oil.
 Oily skin is more prone to acne and other skin problems” (webmd.com)

 Don’t be too hard on yourself or your skin, but it is during these times that gentle effective products are key.
-Stay away from medicated prescriptions for your skin that are only going to solve the problem temporarily.
+Stay away from medicated prescriptions that are only going to solve your skin care problem temporarily.
 Ask yourself, what is making your skin react like this?
 Stay away from scented products; most are endocrine disruptors that may only aggravate your problem and mess with your hormones even more.
 Get to the root and try to solve that.
-We now have many specialists from nutrionists to naturopaths that can give sound advice on how to get to the root of skin issues.
+We now have many specialists from nutritionists to naturopaths that can give sound advice on how to get to the root of skin issues.

 If you need extra advice or have any questions regarding this blog, don’t hesitate to reach out.
 I’m not a dermatologist or an esthetician.
 My advice comes from almost two decades spent in and out of the beauty world – spa, retail and film.
 My latest passion is researching the green world of makeup and cosmetics and learning from this and also the talented Canadian product-makers I chose to affiliate myself with.
 I’m always here for your questions, no matter what they may be!